cran-task-views/Hydrology/Hydrology.md

 -   <pkg>hydroscoper</pkg>: R interface to the [Greek National Data Bank for Hydrological and Meteorological Information](http://www.hydroscope.gr/).
 It covers Hydroscope's data sources and provides functions to transliterate, translate and download them into tidy dataframes (tibbles).

--   <github>rywhale/kiwisR</github>: Wrapper for retrieving data from [KISTERS WISKI databases](https://www.kisters.net/NA/products/wiski/) via the KiWIS API.
-GitHub only package.
+-   <pkg>kiwisR</pkg>: Wrapper for retrieving data from [KISTERS WISKI databases](https://www.kisters.net/NA/products/wiski/) via the KiWIS API.

 -   <pkg>nhdR</pkg>: Tools for working with the National Hydrography Dataset, with functions for querying, downloading, and networking both the [NHD](https://www.usgs.gov/core-science-systems/ngp/national-hydrography) and [NHDPlus](http://www.horizon-systems.com/nhdplus) datasets.